SEG-UNIBE/tlparser/README.md

 ## Extended Statistics

-For automaton-level insight, enable the optional Spot integration which will allow you to harvest extended statistics.
+For automaton-level insight, enable the optional Spot[^spot-citation] integration which will allow you to harvest extended statistics.
 Spot is not bundled with `tlparser`, so install the CLI tools (`ltl2tgba`, `ltlfilt`, `autfilt`) beforehand.
 You can find installation instructions on [Spot's webpage](https://spot.lre.epita.fr/).
 Homebrew users can also install it using the `brew install spot` command.